OmarMiniesy/Notes/Security/Web Application Security/Authentication.md

 ### General Notes

+Authentication vulnerabilities expose sensitive data and functionality.
+- Compromising a user account exposes that users data.
+- Compromising a high-privilege account exposes sensitive functions.

-The process of verifying the identity of a user.
+Authentication is the process of verifying the identity of a user.
 * Knowledge Factors: Something you know, like a password.
 * Possession Factors: Something you have, like a security token.
 * Inherence Factors: Something you are, like biometrics.